 In 2008 the Tipi Field was moved from the small tree lined field it had enjoyed as its home for many years in order to allow for the expansion of the late night areas.
 It’s now situated towards the top of Pennard Hill Ground which I have to say does make it seem rather more detached from the festival than was previously the case.
 You are welcome to wander through the Tipi Field and participate in the activities that take place there.
 However please note that that camping in the Tipi Field is reserved for people who are able to provide their own accommodation and many of the people who bring their tipis actually live in them for a good proportion of the year.
-If you want to experience living in a tipi for the duration of the festival but aren’t able to bring along your own then see the "Can I Stay In A Tipi?"
-Section in Part 3.
+If you want to experience living in a tipi for the duration of the festival but aren’t able to bring along your own then please head back to the "Can I Stay In A Tipi?"
+Section in Part 3 for more info.

 I always make sure I spend an hour chilling with the Hare Krishnas.
-Their tent can be found in the "Holts" Field between the Glade and West Holts stages.
+Their tent can be found in the "Holts" Field close to the Spirit of 71 Stage.
 They generate more of a celebratory atmosphere at night with large crowds gathering to join the chanting.
 The words are easy to learn!
 The Hare Krishnas also usually have a smaller tent in the Healing Field.

 You can find more details on a variety of different faith groups which are represented at the festival HERE and there is a multi-faith chapel called The Sanctuary at the top of Big Ground close to the farm, where daily services are held.